nvasilop/chatbot_travel_rasa/README.md

 ### Ticketmaster Discovery API
 What it does: Lists upcoming events by location
 Why I picked it: Good global coverage and relevant for travel planning.
-Who doesn't want to know what's happening in the city they're visiting?
+Everyone wants to know what's happening in the city they're visiting.

 All APIs are accessed via REST requests using the Python `requests` library.